islajr/learn-java/roadmap/2-getting_started/exceptions.md

 # Exception Handling in Java
-Exceptions are things that stop a program from running.
+Exceptions that refer to things that may stop a program from running properly.
 They are similar to, but largely different from **errors** even if they have similar functionalities.

 The major distinction comes from the fact that exceptions can typically be and are expected to be handled by programmers while errors can arise from situations and aspects beyond a programmer's reach.